 These questions relate broadly to content strategy.
 It’s part analysis of your mission, part information architecture and UX guidance for your developers, part roadmap for your writers.

 Increasingly I’ve been consulting on content strategy in addition to writing the content.
 Content strategy is higher level work.
 It demands analytical skills, the ability to understand a range of businesses and markets, and comfort with interviewing (sometimes interrogating, sometimes grappling with) executives at all levels of a company.
 It requires getting deep into the heads of every kind of customer.
 It’s being part detective, part therapist, part mapmaker.
 It’s never being a sycophant.

 Social Media writing.
-We’ve all done plenty of this—populating Twitter, Facebook, and Instagram accounts, digging deep for engagement, keeping to a post schedule, keeping up with the ever-changing specifications, avoiding gaffes of presidential proportions.
+We’ve all done it—populating Twitter, Facebook, and Instagram accounts, digging deep for engagement, keeping to a post schedule, keeping up with the ever-changing specifications, avoiding gaffes of presidential proportions.
 In a perfect world, this is a job for a junior team member.
 They should have guidance from someone senior, to keep them on-brand, on-style, on-strategy, and on-point—which is where I can make the most valuable contributions.

 Content Marketing.
 This is a subset of content writing, specifically content that offers readers value, without any direct sales or promotional content.
 An early example is the Michelin guidebooks, which made travel easier and more rewarding by helping people find reason to travel to distant towns.
 Michelin’s idea was to get people to drive more, so they’d buy more tires.
 Today the goal is generally to make your own website a destination, and to establish yourself as a trusted authority.

 I believe content marketing is tremendously important—possibly more than all the advertising you’d ever dream of doing.
 This is not a self-serving opinion; your ideal content marketing writers are experts who are are probably already within your ranks.
 Hire me to help develop a strategy.
 I’ll help find these potential writers, and to empower them to take your customer relationships to the next level.
 See my article, Ambassadors in the Trenches.